flemay/3musketeers/docs/guide/make.md

 Having a clean `Makefile` is key.
 It helps to understand it quickly and is easier to maintain.
 Therefore, having some conventions like [target vs _target][linkTargetVSUnderscoreTarget], and [Pipeline targets][linkPipelineTargets] really aim to make the developer's life easier.
 The conventions are for the context of the 3 Musketeers.

-::: info SNIPPETS
+::: info
-The snippets in this section bring support for the documentation and expected to be incomplete or missing context.
+The snippets in this section bring support for the documentation and are expected to be incomplete.
 :::

 ## target vs _target